Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Experimental Design

 \subsection{FL Training and MAML Module}

 We build our FL experiments using the Flower framework~\cite{Beutel2020FlowerAF} for training and evaluation.
 For centralized experiments, we train models for 50 epochs and discuss the effect of pre-trained knowledge for NMT.
 For every FL experiment, we train each method for 25 communication rounds (epochs) and initialize the clients using a pre-trained M2M-100 model from Hugging Face's transformers library~\cite{Wolf2019HuggingFacesTS}.
-As a reference, we also conduct FL experiments by initializing the clients' model with random weights; the corresponding results can be found in Appendix~\ref{sec:app_withoutpre}.
+As a reference, we also conduct FL experiments by initializing the clients' model with random weights.

-For our MAML module, we use a multi-layer perceptron (MLP) network with one hidden layer containing 100 neurons as the default setting.
-The ablation study in Section~\ref{sec:ablation_study} presents the results of \system considering different numbers of neurons in the MAML module.
+For our MAML module, we use a multi-layer perceptron (MLP) network with one hidden layer containing 100 neurons as the default setting~\cite{Chu2021ClickBasedSP}.
+The ablation study in Section~\ref{sec:ablation_neuron} presents the results of {\texttt{MetaSend}} considering different numbers of neurons in the MAML module.
 To randomly sample a small portion of the validation set for the MAML update, we use 16 batches (i.e., $b=16$).
-In Section~\ref{sec:ablation_study}, we also present an ablation study on $b$ to see the effect of MAML optimization for NMT quality.
-See Appendix~\ref{app:hyper} for detailed hyperparameters and compute settings.
+In Section~\ref{sec:ablation_batch}, we also present an ablation study on $b$ to see the effect of MAML optimization for NMT quality.